Irrelon/ForerunnerDB/readme.md

 Searches also support regular expressions for advanced text-based queries.
 Simply pass the regular expression object as the value for the key you wish to search, just like when using regular expressions with MongoDB.

+> See the *Special Considerations* section for details about how names of keys / properties in a query object can affect a query's operation.

 ### Projection

 #### $elemMatch